-We determined materiality for the Company to be £4.1 million (2020: £4.4 million), which is 0.5% (2020: 0.5%) of gross assets.
-We believe that gross assets provides us with the most appropriate basis for determining materiality given that key users of the Company's financial statements are primarily focused on the balance sheet of the company.
+We determined materiality for the company to be £3.7 million (2021: £4.1 million), which is 0.5% (2021: 0.5%) of gross assets.
+We believe that gross assets provides us with the most appropriate basis for determining materiality given that key users of the company's financial statements are primarily focused on the balance sheet of the company and the recoverability of the amounts owed by fellow Group companies.